Leigh-on-Mendip

 Leigh-on-Mendip or Leigh upon Mendip (on Ordnance Survey maps) is a small village on the Mendip Hills in Somerset, England.
 It lies roughly equidistant from Frome, Radstock and Shepton Mallet at about 5 mi from each town.

 The village has several sporting clubs, including cricket, shortmat bowls and table tennis.
 There is a First School.
+The village is served by The Bell public house, allotments, a busy Memorial Hall and outdoor play and exercise equipment.
+Local charity Friends of Leigh Church fundraises for repairs to the Grade I-listed Church of St Giles.

 History

 The name of this village is pronounced lye or lie by local residents rather than lee, and probably comes from the Old English meaning grove or glade.

 The estate formed part of the manor and liberty of Mells and was held by Glastonbury Abbey from Saxon times until the dissolution of the monasteries.
 It then passed to the Horner family.
 The parish was part of the hundred of Frome.

 On 19 June 1643 the village was the site of a skirmish in the English Civil War, between Royalist regiment of Sir James Hamilton and the parliamentary forces under Major Francis Duett.

 Some dwellings in Leigh on Mendip parish are close to the Halecombe limestone quarry.
 The quarry exhibits pale to dark grey well-bedded Carboniferous Limestone.
 There are abundant near-vertical fissures and joints in the limestone with varying amounts of calcite mineralization and tufa growth around groundwater seepages.
 Quarrying activity was initiated at the time of the Second World War.
 It is now owned by Anglo American.

 A "History of Leigh on Mendip" was web published in February 2007.
 In 2007 Leigh on Mendip was chosen as the Calor Somerset Village of the Year.

 Leigh on Mendip was home to the television presenter Kevin McCloud, who is known best from the UK television series; Grand Designs.